-The Mesoamerican Reef is the largest barrier reef in the Western Hemisphere and home to some of the last healthy populations of Caribbean staghorn and elkhorn corals.
+The Mesoamerican Reef within the Western Caribbean is the largest barrier reef in the Western Hemisphere and home to some of the last healthy populations of staghorn and elkhorn corals.
 Its picturesque beaches and dive sites attract visitors from around the world.
 But it faces significant threats, including climate change, land-based pollution, and unsustainable fishing.

 Saving the MAR’s coral reefs

 Our work in the MAR includes four priority sites in Honduras (Roatan, Utila, Trujillo, and Tela Bay) and one in Mexico (Cozumel).
 Working at a regional level magnifies the results of local conservation efforts.

 Our work in Honduras focuses on filling a substantial gap in ensuring coral reefs have what they need to survive—clean water.